-Making fritters from collard greens is nontraditional, but we loved them.
-Crisp on the outside, tender on the inside, and very healthy of course.
+Making collard green fritters is nontraditional, but we loved them.
+They are crispy on the outside, tender on the inside, and very healthy.

 Collard Greens Fritters